 - Google webmaster tool verification, Bing webmaster tools

 - XML sitemap

 - RSS enhancements

 SEO Smart Links – Premium Edition enhances your search engine rankings by automatically inter-linking your posts.
 In this way you are working on link building magically while writing new posts, which is very useful as each links also counts as vote for search engines.
 Start with your own site!

-This is premium plugin created by Vladimir Prelovac, there are some free plugins around like this, but I cannot vouch for them.
+This is premium plugin created by Vladimir Prelovac, there are some free plugins around like, but I cannot vouch for them.

 Some of the features:

 - Advanced custom keywords options

 - Advanced control over number of created links